Tobacco: Islam

 Most Islamic scholars have condemned tobacco due to its harmful effects on health.
-The earliest fatwa (religious opinion) against tobacco use dates from 1602, and today, most major Islamic sects prohibit muslims from using it.
-While tobacco is not mentioned in the Quran, the Quran does instruct muslims to live healthy lives.
+The earliest fatwa (religious opinion) against tobacco use dates from 1602.
+Most major Islamic sects prohibit its use.
+While tobacco is not mentioned in the Quran, the Quran does instruct Muslims to live healthy lives.

 Sikhism

-Sikhism, a monotheistic religion from India, considers tobacco consumption as a taboo and very bad for health and spirituality.
+Sikhism, a Dharmic religion from India, considers tobacco consumption as a taboo and very bad for health and spirituality.
 Initiated Sikhs are never to consume tobacco in any form.

 Demographic

 Research on tobacco use is limited mainly to smoking, which has been studied more extensively than any other form of consumption.
 An estimated 1.1 billion people, and up to one-third of the adult population, use tobacco in some form.
 Smoking is more prevalent among men (however, the gender gap declines with age), the poor, and in transitional or developing countries.
 A study published in Morbidity and Mortality Weekly Report found that in 2019 approximately one in four youths (23.0%) in the U.S. had used a tobacco product during the past 30 days.
 This represented approximately three in 10 high school students (31.2%) and approximately one in eight middle school students (12.5%).

 Rates of smoking continue to rise in developing countries, but have leveled off or declined in developed countries.
 Smoking rates in the United States have dropped by half from 1965 to 2006, falling from 42% to 20.8% in adults.
 In the developing world, tobacco consumption is rising by 3.4% per year.